boredazfcuk/docker-icloudpd/README.md

 **file_permissions**: This specifies the permissions to set on the files in your download destination.
 Default: 640.

 **folder_structure**: This specifies the folder structure to use in your download destination directory.
 If this configuration option is not set, it will set {:%Y/%m/%d} as the default.
 Use **none** to download to a flat file structure.
-Use  **album** to store in folders with same name as on iCloud.com.
 Changing this value will not re-organise your currently downloaded files.
 It will leave your current folder structure intact and download your entire stream gain.
 I do not recommend using **none** or {:%Y} as these two may result in images nbot being downloaded.
 In iCloud, you can have two identically named files and it will be fine.
 Using this downloader, the first file downloaded will take that name and the second file will be ignored.
-Please note, this setting must be configured in /config/icloudpd.conf.
-If it is set as an environment variable, it will be ignored.

 **skip_check**: Set this to **true** skip the check for new files.
 The check can have issues with large libraries, please set to **true** if you have more than a few thousand photos.
 Default: false.